-The term laminitis derives from inflammation of the hoof’s laminaebut not all types of laminitis actually have inflammation as a key feature.
+The term laminitis literally means inflammation of the hoof’s laminaebut not all types of laminitis actually have inflammation as a key feature.
 The laminae within the hoof keeps the coffin bone adhered to the hoof wall.

-The coffin bone, formally known as the distal phalanx or third phalanx, is totally encased within the hoof.
-Also known as the pedal bone, it provides attachment for the deep digital flexor tendon.
+The coffin bone, also known as the distal phalanx or third phalanx, is totally encased within the hoof and provides attachment for the deep digital flexor tendon.

-In laminitis, the inflamed laminae may start separating.
+In laminitis, the laminae elongate and weaken then may start separating.
 Should separation occur, the coffin bone loses support and rotates side-to-side and/or downward.
 A rotated coffin bone puts focal pressure on the sole and its blood supply and nerves.

-Although laminitis is a disease of the hoof, the events leading to laminal inflammation have their origins in the animal’s gastrointestinal tract or endocrine system.
-Diet and gut health play a major role in reducing risk factors for laminitis for your horse.
+Although laminitis is a disease of the hoof, the events leading to laminar breakdown have their origins in the animal’s immune system, gastrointestinal tract, or endocrine system.

-Once a horse develops laminitis, recurrence is likely.
+Once a horse develops laminitis, recurrence is possible.
 Careful management is key to preventing recurrence and keeping the horse as sound as possible.

 Laminitis is a painful condition.
-If your horse does not want to move, “walks on eggshells”, or acts like they’re trying to shift weight off their forehand standing or turning tightly, you should suspect laminitis.
+If your horse exhibits reluctance to walk, is laying down frequently, “walks on eggshells”, or acts like they’re trying to shift weight off their forehand standing or turning tightly, you should suspect laminitis.

-Although all four hooves can be affected, laminitis is far more common in the front feet because they bear more of the horse’s weight.
+Although all four hooves can be affected, laminitis is more obvious in the front feet because they bear more of the horse’s weight.

 - Heat in the hooves